Why Is My Contractor Website Not Ranking Well On Google?

 What to ask your SEO agency: “Can you show me your SEO strategies for each month of the campaign?”

-Your SEO agency should be scheduling regular calls to keep your campaign on track.
-This starts with an onboarding call that helps them understand your business, your services, your unique selling proposition (USP) and your ranking goals.
+Your contractor SEO agency should be scheduling regular calls to keep your campaign on track.
+This starts with an onboarding call that helps them understand your contractor, trade or home improvement business, your services, your unique selling proposition (USP) and your ranking goals.

 After that there’s more calls to update you of your progress and provide suggestions to your website for a better shot of ranking on Google.
 If you never hear from your SEO agency it’s easy to think “well they must be busy doing work” but the opposite is true.